-The Jewish College will provide accommodation for 86 men and women students when it is ready for occupation in 1973.
-The basic fee for residents will be \$28 a week.
-Non-resident membership will be available to students who wish to avail themselves of the Kosher dining room and tutorial facilities.
+Shalom College, first occupied in 1973, provides accommodation for 86 men and women students.
+The basic fee for residents is \$28 a week, although this may change in 1974.
+Non-resident membership is available to students who wish to avail themselves of the Kosher dining room and tutorial facilities.

-Applications for residence and further information should be addressed to The Master, The Jewish College, The University of New South Wales, Box 1, P.O., Kensington, N.S.W.
+Applications for residence and further information should be addressed to The Master, Shalom College, The University of New South Wales, Box 1, P.O., Kensington, N.S.W.
 2033.